 8 Tips For Choosing Prizes For Your Trade Show Prize Wheel Game

-One of the biggest decisions for our clients who use our Virtual Prize Wheel game in their trade show booths is: What kinds of prizes should they give away?
+One of the biggest questions clients of our Virtual Prize Wheel game ask is: What kinds of prizes should they give away on their prize wheel?
 After seeing some clients struggle with this choice, I want to share with you some advice, so you can have a smoother experience and get more people into your booth.

 Here are 8 considerations when choosing prizes for your prize wheel:

 It surprises us how much lead capture information you can collect from visitors for a chance to win a big prize like a trip.
 So, offer a big prize.
 A big prize gets attention, and gets people to stop by your booth.
 Even though they know they probably won’t win it, just the chance to win a valuable prize will motivate them to play.
 You are playing on their greed, so go big.
 And you can give away more than one, too!

 If you are at a show where every attendee can mean huge potential sales, then be sure to offer multiple levels of prizes that you can advertise to get more traffic.
 We are often asked about the best breakdown between Top Tier prizes and low end prizes.
 Here’s a rule of thumb that we use with our clients.